paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

         </table>
 ```

 *) Although ECSS-Q-ST-30C mentions a reliability prediction at PRR and SRR, this is not done for all projects and may be used only to assist apportioning of requirements to lower level.
-A FMEA at SRR may be required for specific missions and can be used e.g. to assist safety analysis.
+A {term}`FMEA` at SRR may be required for specific missions and can be used e.g. to assist safety analysis.

 <input type="text" class="myInput" id="myInput5-9" onkeyup="searchTableJupyter(this, 'methodo_table5_9')" placeholder="Search table...">